What are Seeding Schedules?

 Cloning a Seeding Schedule

 To duplicate an existing seeding schedule, click the “Clone” button on the relevant list item.
-You will be taken to the seeding schedule editor, from which you can make any changes to the cloned schedule.
-Click “Done” to finalize your changes.
+Growers will be taken to the seeding schedule editor, from which growers can make any changes to the cloned schedule.
+Click “Done” to finalize the changes.

 Archiving a Seeding Schedule

 To remove a seeding schedule from the list, click the “Archive” button.
-The schedule will not be permanently deleted — you can always restore it if necessary.
+The schedule will not be permanently deleted — it can always be restored if necessary.

-To view your archived seeding schedules, click “View Archived Schedules.”
-You can restore any seeding schedule to active status by clicking the “Restore” button.
+To view archived seeding schedules, click “View Archived Schedules.”
+Growers can restore any seeding schedule to active status by clicking the “Restore” button.

 Archiving a schedule won’t affect any batches already created from that schedule.

 Seeding a Batch from a Seeding Schedule

 To seed a new batch immediately, click the “Seed Now” button on the relevant list item.
 Growers will be taken to the crop batch page for the newly-seeded batch, from which growers can make any changes.